markCwatson/budgetpals/README.md

 {"user":{"_id":"64d6cea8b01cbe2be2221a85","firstName":"john","lastName":"doe","email":"john@email.com","password":"$2b$10$MXuHaXz817kK0QVlsxPey.Knq.QJLx8Evb2zreZjz/x4BUWOinNpe"}}
 ```

-Then sign in using the email and password from the previous step.
+Then sign in using the email and password from the previous step and save the access token to a local variable.

 ```
-curl -i -X POST \
+TOKEN=$(curl -s -X POST \
     --url http://localhost:3333/api/auth/token \
     -H "Content-Type: application/json" \
-    -d '{
+    -d '{ \
-        "email": "john@email.com",
+        "email": "john@email.com", \
-        "password": "password"
+        "password": "password" \
-    }'
+    }' | jq -r '.access_token')
 ```

 and the response should incoude a valid access token